lsst-dm/dmtn-224/index.rst

 - **groups**: The user's group membership as a list of dicts with two keys, **name** and **id** (the unique numeric GID of the group)

 For general access deployments, none of these fields are ever set.
-For GitHub deployments, all of these fields are set (if the data is available; in the case of naem and email, it may not be).
+For GitHub deployments, all of these fields are set (if the data is available; in the case of name and email, it may not be).
 For OpenID Connect deployments, whether a field is set depends on whether that field is configured to come from LDAP or to come from the OpenID Connect token claims.
 In the latter case, the information is stored with the token.
 Tokens created via the admin token API may have these fields set, in which case the values set via the admin token API override any values in LDAP, even if LDAP is configured.